Robust $M$-Estimation of Scatter Matrices via Precision Structure Shrinkage

-We examine the theoretical background of the proposed method within the frameworks of penalized $M$-estimation and Bayesian estimation, clarify the conditions for the existence of a solution, and then evaluate the robustness of the proposed method in terms of the AdBP.
-This study investigates how robustness is affected when a ridge-type shrinkage, which differs from methods such as RegTYL, LNSMI, and the recently proposed Hybrid $M$-Estimator (HME for short) \cite{TYN23}, is incorporated into the $M$-Estimation of $V$.
-Focusing on the framework of penalized $M$-estimation, we numerically demonstrate that the proposed Tyler-type method performs comparably to existing methods such as SCM, TME, LNSMI, SSCM in situations where they operate effectively, while it outperforms them in the presence of clustered outliers.
+We examine the theoretical background of the proposed estimator within the frameworks of penalized $M$-estimation and Bayesian estimation, clarify the conditions for the existence of a solution, and then evaluate the robustness of the proposed estimator in terms of the AdBP.
+This study investigates how robustness is affected when a ridge type shrinkage, which differs from those used in methods such as RegTYL, LNSMI, and the recently proposed Hybrid $M$-Estimator (HME for short) \cite{TYN23}, is incorporated into the $M$-estimation of $V$.
+Focusing on the framework of penalized $M$-estimation, we numerically demonstrate that the proposed method performs comparably to existing methods such as SCM, TME, LNSMI, and SSCM in situations where they operate effectively, while it outperforms them in the presence of clustered outliers.
 In addition, this paper provides a structured synthesis of the relationships among various classes of estimators within the frameworks of penalized $M$-estimation.

 This paper is organized as follows.
-In Section~\ref{preliminaries}, we precisely formulate the problem and describe the existing methods.
-In Section~\ref{proposal}, we introduce the proposed method, explain its theoretical background, and discuss the conditions for the existence of a solution estimators characterized by estimating equations.
-In Section~\ref{robustness}, we evaluate robustness of the proposed method from the perspective of the AdBP.
-In Section~\ref{numerical}, we examine the performance of the proposed method under various conditions through numerical experiments.
+In Section~\ref{preliminaries}, we precisely formulate the problem and describe the existing estimators.
+In Section~\ref{proposal}, we introduce the proposed estimator, explain its theoretical background, and discuss the conditions for the existence of estimators characterized by estimating equations.
+In Section~\ref{robustness}, we evaluate the robustness of the proposed estimator from the perspective of the AdBP.
+In Section~\ref{numerical}, we examine the performance of the proposed estimator under various conditions through numerical experiments.
 The proofs of mathematical statements are given in Section~\ref{sec:proof}.
 Finally, in Section~\ref{summary}, we summarize the contents of this paper.
-Details and additional simulation results are provided in the appendix.
+Details and additional simulation results are provided in the Appendix.